orenbenkiki/loggy/README.md

   stamp, if included, will be identical for all these lines.
 This makes log messages easily `grep`-able, countable, etc.

 * It is assumed that either the program is single-threaded, or, if multi-threaded, then the main thread spawns off worker threads slaved to the main one, to perform transient tasks.
-Therefore, the thread index is only reported for log messages generated from the worker threads, and is optional.

 * By default log messages are annotated with the name of the module generating them, but it is possible to override this and specify an explicit scope name instead to better isolate specific processing stages and/or tasks.